dhurlburtusa/YourJS/README.md

 * Link to Maven lifecycle goals.

+* Make `clean` task not required.
+That is, fix what is causing the following error:

+      Running "initialize" task
+      Warning: EEXIST, file already exists 'C:\home\repos\git\github\YourJS\dist' Use --force to continue.

 * When using Jasmine 2.x, be sure to use toThrowError instead of toThrow if a specific error is expected.

+* Update the Jasmine unit specs to be able to run with the non-debug bundles.

 * Find a tool to ensure all files honor the .editorconfig file.